 A wide range of high quality international e-resources is now available to faculty and students at Mandalay University and Yangon University.
 View the full list here.

 - Access to a vast eLibrary is now available.
 Following negotiations with publishers, we have licensed and made available a comprehensive eLibrary containing over 10,000 full-text scholarly journals, more than 130,000 full-text academic e-books, and a vast range of other materials.

 - Single point of access to multiple e-resources.
-In order to promote discoverability and ease of use, content from the many individual e-resources can be cross-searched via a single EBSCO Discovery Service interface which has been customised for the University of Mandalay and the University of Yangon, and which includes their branding.
-Customised EBSCO Discovery Service interfaces will be available at the University of Dagon, the University of Yadanabon and the University of Economics in Yangon shortly.
+In order to promote discoverability and ease of use, content from the many individual e-resources can be cross-searched via a single EBSCO Discovery Service interface which has been customised for Mandalay University and Yangon University, and which includes their branding.
+Customised EBSCO Discovery Service interfaces will be available at Dagon University, Yadanabon University and the Yangon University of Economics shortly.

 - Training for librarians, faculty and students.
 An extensive programme of e-resources training for librarians, faculty and students is being implemented by our three highly experienced local Project Coordinators.

 - Increased skills, capacity and confidence of librarians.
 Having received IT and e-resources training themselves, librarians are now helping our local Project Coordinators to provide training to faculty and students, as well as providing support to users in the library.